 69. As depicted in table 3, one or more negative subfactor scores will constrain the overall management and governance score to no higher than fair, regardless of the actual tally of subfactor scores.
 A score of negative for any subfactor indicates that there is a material deficiency in the management or governance of a company.
 If a specific subfactor or group of subfactors is viewed as potentially harmful to the company's risk profile, management and governance will be scored as weak.
 For example, management and governance will be scored as weak if a company's management has a history of experiencing unusual items that regularly affect its financial performance to the point of being harmful to the company's risk profile.
-Management and governance will be scored as negative, and scored weak if there are deficiencies in governance that are considered severe.
+Management and governance will be scored no higher than fair if one or more governance subfactors are scored as negative, and scored weak if there are deficiencies in governance that are considered severe.